 Acid stain promises to give beautiful results while being very simple to use.
 The cost savings as compared to other flooring products is substantial, and the extremely low maintenance of concrete acid stain is being enjoyed by all who have it along with the allergy friendliness.
 It tends to marbleize the concrete when used on smooth concrete and gives it more of a stone appearance when used on rougher concrete.
-The mottleing and multicolor hues seen in acid stained concrete tends to form naturally as the stain reacts with the randomly dispersed minerals and cements in the concrete's surface.
+The mottling and multicolor hues seen in acid stained concrete tends to form naturally as the stain reacts with the randomly dispersed minerals and cements in the concrete's surface.

 It takes 2 coats of Standard Grade stains to do what 1 coat of Artist Grade stain does, meaning that you should get about double the coverage from the Artist grade stain.
 For instance, on an interior smooth finished concrete floor, the standard grade would cover up to 200 square foot per gallon and the artist grade would cover up to 400 square foot per gallon.
 On exterior broom finished concrete, you would get about 150 sq.ft. per gallon with the standard grade, and up to 300 sq.ft. per gallon with the artist grade.

-- A dedicated team which includes several Chemists, PhD's, Contractors, and Do It Yourselfers, a very aggressive R & D dept., tons of tests, and the drive and determination to achieve more and better.
+- A dedicated team which includes several Chemists, PhD's, Contractors, and diy enthusiasts.
+A very aggressive R & D dept., tons of tests, and the drive and determination to achieve more and better.
 Which we hope you'll find apparent in all Concrete Camouflage products.

 - No. Concrete acid stain is not a topical coat like concrete paint or acrylic stains.
 It penetrates the surface and chemically stains the concrete surface.
 Acid Stain is to concrete, as wood stain is to wood.